Sept 2023 Open House

 Project Development Phases

-The plans referenced in the Background section above set the vision and need for improvements in Moss Beach.
+The plans referenced in the History section above set the vision and need for improvements in Moss Beach.
 However, to create a "buildable" project and make changes to highways operated by Caltrans, agencies must follow four project development phases.
 These phases, described below, will be implemented during the Moss Beach project.
 For additional details, view the publication How Caltrans Builds Projects.
 The timeline below describes the earliest possible development of the project, assuming available funding.

 Project Initiation is the first formal project phase required by Caltrans to move forward with the Moss Beach Highway 1 recommendations identified in Connect the Coastside.
 During this phase, the project team will establish the purpose and need for the project, study challenges within the project area, identify possible solutions, and estimate the resources needed to complete improvements.
 Findings from the study are summarized in a Project Initiation Document (PID) and submitted to Caltrans for consideration.
 A Caltrans' approved PID is required for any major work on the State Highway System and allows the project to be eligible for additional funding.

-Environmental Studies and Project Approval (Current Phase)
+Environmental Studies and Project Approval (Current Phase – 2024 to 2026)

 The studies result in an Environmental Document (ED) which forms the basis for selecting the preferred alternative.
 The Draft ED is circulated for public comment, after which it is finalized and approved.

-Project Design and Right-of-Way
+Project Design and Right-of-Way (2026 to 2028, if funding is secured)

 The third step is for the project team to prepare the detailed project design on the approved alternative.
 This phase is called Plans, Specifications, and Estimates (PS&E).
 Project information is reviewed and updated, an alternative is selected, and design and engineering reports are generated.
 Plans for any structures are also prepared.
-During this phase, any necessary permits and approvals are also coordinated such as a coastal development permit.
+During this phase, any necessary permits and approvals are also coordinated, such as a coastal development permit.

 Final right-of-way requirements are determined and procurement is initiated during PS&E. At the completion of the PS&E phase, a complete set of project plans are provided to allow a contractor to bid and build the project.